Paraphrasing is something that can be overlooked by students. It is however, an essential skill for the academic task 1 and 2.

-What we shouldn't confuse paraphrasing with, is repetition or rearrangement of words.
-Paraphrasing requires you to change the words in a sentence so it reads as a different sentence, but contains the same meaning.
+What we shouldn't confuse paraphrasing with, is repetition or an entirely different sentence.
+Paraphrasing means to alter the sentence, but keep its meaning.

 If you master how to paraphrase you are automatically entering yourself into the higher bands.
 Of course what follows is crucial in the examiner scoring you, but starting off on the right foot is to your advantage.

 Misunderstanding a question is common among students, in many different learning disciplines and subjects.
 If you form a habit of paraphrasing well, this returns itself to understanding questions better.
 When you are practicing with test questions, try paraphrasing it first to help you understand exactly what the question is asking you.